hpatnadeeshan/MS-1/README.md

 2. Showcase Relevant Skills: My portfolio highlights skills that are relevant to businesses, such as my experience with specific technologies or platforms commonly used in the industry.

-3. Experience: I highlights my relevant experience working with other businesses or on projects similar to the ones I aim to acquire.
+3. Experience: I highlight my relevant experience working with other businesses or on projects similar to the ones I aim to acquire.
 This showcases my understanding of business needs and enhances my credibility.

 4. Social Proof: I provided testimonials or case studies from previous business clients to offer social proof of my capabilities and successful collaborations.